cdevents/sdk-go/README.md

 The SDK can be used to create CDEvents and send them as CloudEvents, as well as parse a received CloudEvent into a CDEvent.

-## Disclaimer 🚧

-This SDK is work in work in progress, it will be maintained in sync with the specification and it now covers all events from the specification.
-The [old SDK/CLI][old-sdk] is still available, with the caveat that it's not aligned with the new version of the specification.

 ## Get started

 Add the module as dependency using go mod: